G5JDA/SOTAtoADIF/CONTRIBUTING.md

 Otherwise, any contributions are gladly accepted - hopefully without too much nitpicking or style editing required 😊.

 Essential:
-- Develop for no older than Python 3.10, preferably 3.11 or 3.12.
+- Develop for Python 3.10.
 - Avoid non-standard imports unless you have an undeniable reason:
   - Yes, even if the package can be installed with pip!
   - This is to save ourselves from future dependency chaos.